gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 Now this is gonna run more than once (twice), each time with a different set of inputs.

 To run it, you can simply run this fine `python tests/project_name/test_nn.py`.

+### TDD

+Please use Test-Driven Development.
+What is it?

+Before touching what's under `src/`, create a simple test that you'd like the new code to pass.
+The test must be clear and functions as both documentation and proof that that code that you will write will work.

+So, write a (small) test, then write enough code to pass it.
+If the test passes, you cannot write more source code and are forced to improve/extend the test before doing so.

+This is a very short introduction to TDD, but if you stick to these principles you'll already write code that "just works".
+This will also force you to make the right code design choices.

+> You can also play a game in order to learn TDD: pair up with a partner code, one of you write a test and the other has to write the code to pass it.
+The tester will see that there will be multiple source code solutions that can (by)pass their test(s).
+This will teach both of you how to write tests.

 ## Training